rockcafe3in1/ros_android/files/hello_world_example_app/README.md

 This is a hello ROS example app.
-It subscribes to `/chatter` topic, and when a message is received the following message is published in `/a_chatter`:
+It subscribes to `/chatter` topic and when a message is received, the following message is published in `/a_chatter`:

     data: "hello world from android ndk __COUNTER_VALUE__"